Call me back, please

 Ah, the UK housing market – a tangled web of unfulfilled promises and shady practices that would make even the most seasoned property mogul scratch their noggin in bewilderment.
 Brace yourselves, my friends, because we’re about to dive headfirst into the murky depths of this perplexing landscape.

 Let’s start with the elephant in the room: the alarmingly high rate of collapsed property sales.
 A staggering one in three property transactions in England and Wales falls through before completion.
-That’s right, folks – a whopping 34% of punters are essentially saying “thanks, but no thanks” after initially committing to a purchase.
+That’s right, folks – a whopping 34% of buyers are essentially saying “thanks, but no thanks” after initially committing to a purchase.

 Now, what could possibly be causing this epidemic of cold feet, you ask?
 Well, it seems that a significant portion of these failed sales (a whopping 50%) can be attributed to buyers changing their minds or attempting to renegotiate their offers at the last minute.
 It’s like they’ve been struck by a sudden bout of buyer’s remorse, or perhaps they’ve realised that their dream home isn’t quite as dreamy as they initially thought.